Poaching: Asia

-Large quantities of ivory are sometimes destroyed as a statement against poaching, a.k.a. "ivory crush".
+Large quantities of ivory are sometimes destroyed as a statement against poaching, known as an "ivory crush".
 In 2013 the Philippines were the first country to destroy their national seized ivory stock.
 In 2014, China followed suit and crushed six tons of ivory as a symbolic statement against poaching.

-There are two main solutions according to Frederick Chen that would attack the supply side of this poaching problem to reduce its effects: enforcing and enacting more policies and laws for conservation and by encouraging local communities to protect the wildlife around them by giving them more land rights.
+Frederick Chen has stated that there are two main solutions to attack the supply side of poaching to reduce its effects: enforcing and enacting more policies and laws for conservation, and encouraging local communities to protect the wildlife around them by giving them more land rights.

-Nonetheless, Frederick Chen wrote about two types of effects stemming from demand-side economics: the bandwagon and snob effect.
+Nonetheless, Chen wrote about two types of effects stemming from demand-side economics: the bandwagon and snob effect.
 The former deals with people desiring a product due to many other people buying it, while the latter is similar but with one distinct difference: people will clamour to buy something if it denotes wealth that only a few elites could possibly afford.
 Therefore, the snob effect would offset some of the gains made by anti-poaching laws, regulations, or practices: if a portion of the supply is cut off, the rarity and price of the object would increase, and only a select few would have the desire and purchasing power for it.
 While approaches to dilute mitigate poaching from a supply-side may not be the best option as people can become more willing to purchase rarer items, especially in countries gaining more wealth and therefore higher demand for illicit goods—Frederick Chen still advocates that we should also focus on exploring ways to reduce the demand for these goods to better stop the problem of poaching.
 Indeed, there is some evidence that interventions to reduce consumer demand may be more effective for combatting poaching than continually increased policing to catch poachers.
 However, almost no groups deploying interventions that attempt to reduce consumer demand evaluate the impact of their actions.